Purity-E/project_mlopszoomcamp/README.md

 These  datasets are for training, testing and  validation purposes.

 ## Step 1 - Create notebook
+- Import the neccessary libraries
+- Load the datasets
+- Clean and prepare the data; check duplicates, missing values, imbalanced dataset
+- Clean the text data; normalize the text, remove stopwords, lemmatize the words
+- Split the data into train and validation set
+- Encode the data
+- Train and test the different models; logistic regression, Decision Trees, Random Forest
+- Evaluate the models
 ## Step 2 - Experiment tracking
 - Install mlflow
 - Run the command 'mlflow ui --backend-store-uri sqlite:///mlflow.db' to set a tracking server.
 This command must run in the directory that contains the notebook.
 - In the notebook import mlflow and run the following codes;
-mlflow.set_tracking_uri("sqlite:///mlflow.db") - Connects to a tracking URI.
-URI provided should match the one provided in the command mlflow.set_experiment("experiment-name") - Will set our experiment as active, if experiment doesn't exit, it will create a new one.
+   - mlflow.set_tracking_uri("sqlite:///mlflow.db") - Connects to a tracking URI.
+URI provided should match the one provided in the command
+   - mlflow.set_experiment("experiment-name") - Will set our experiment as active, if experiment doesn't exit, it will create a new one.
 - Run linear regression, record and track info using mlfow
 - Hyperparameter tune Decision trees and Random Forest with hyperopt.
 Record and track info using mlflow
 - Note: Because fmin() tries to minimize the objective, the objective function must return the negative accuracy for the case of a classification algorithm.